Adding the right fairway woods to your golf bag can help you cover some major distance on the course.

 You can categorize fairway woods by their lofts.
 The higher the fairway wood number, the higher the loft.
 For example, a 3-wood will have less loft than a 5-wood, and so on.
 More loft will lead to a higher trajectory of the ball and a shorter carry distance.

 - The 3- and 4-wood are the lowest of the lofts.
-These are the clubs that can be an alternative to your driver.
-They can provide better control than your driver off the tee.
+These are the clubs that can be an alternative to your driver and can provide better control off the tee.
 For 3-woods, 13-16.5 degrees of loft is the most common and versatile fairway wood option that can be used off the tee and the turf.
 There’s also a wide array of adjustability in loft, weight and models that focus on forgiveness, draw bias and low spin.

 Fairway woods provide a distance and trajectory transition from your driver to hybrids or long irons.
 Woods are manufactured with progressive lengths.
 The 3-wood is the longest fairway wood and is usually between 43 to 42 inches.
 The 5-wood (42 to 41 inches) and the 7-wood (41-40 inches) follow.
 Length specifications will vary from manufacturer to manufacturer.